Amrita-Ka/Amrita-Ka/README.md

 - 👋 Hi, I’m Amrita.
-- 👀 I’m interested in Data Science and Analytics.
+- 👀 I’m a Data Scientist, Software Engineer and Recruiter.
-- 🌱 I’m currently pursuing Post graduation in Data Science and Engineering.
+- 🌱 I’m a Post graduate in Data Science and Engineering and Graduate in B.Tech.
+Computer Science.
 - 💞️ I’m looking to collaborate on Data Science / Analysis projects.
--  *  Subscribe to my YouTube channel     'Cloud ML Fairy'      .
+-  *  Subscribe to my YouTube channel     'Cloud AI ML Fairy'     .
 Let's learn together :)
 - 📫
 <!---
 Amrita-Ka/Amrita-Ka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.